Zwinger

+In the territories of the Teutonic Order the terms Parkam or Parcham were used instead of Zwinger.
+These were related to the words Park ("park") and Pferch ("pen").

 Castles

 The Zwinger of a castle is sited in front of the main curtain wall and is enclosed on the outer side by a second, lower wall, known as the Zwinger wall (Zwingermauer).
 If attackers succeed in getting past the Zwinger wall, they would be trapped in the Zwinger and were an easy target for the defenders on the main wall (Hauptmauer).
 Further progress was thus seriously impeded.

 In central Europe most Zwingers were built in front of older castle walls as a later addition and reinforcement of the defences.

 Town fortifications

 The Zwinger in front of a town gate is a fortified area between the main gate and the outer gate of a medieval town gateway system.
 Town gates were often built in the shape of a gate tower, with a second, and sometimes even a third, gate in front of it (so-called double or triple gate systems).
 In front of the town walls in the area of the town gates there was usually a second wall in which the outer gate was located.
 An enemy who had breached the outer gate and penetrated the Zwinger would find himself in an enclosed area with very little scope to exploit his initial success.
 By contrast, the defenders retreating behind the main town walls could easily engage the enemy below them in the killing ground of the Zwinger.

 The barbican is based on a similar concept to the gateway Zwinger and is found in front of the main wall but separated from it by an additional moat.

 In the Hussite period (around 1420/30) impressive examples were built that were mainly intended as protection against early firearms.

 The open area of the Zwinger was mainly used in peacetime to keep animals or as a garden.
 As their defensive function became superfluous, in many cases barns, stables and storage buildings were erected in Zwingers.

 The Zwinger at Dresden inherited its name from the old Zwinger in front of the Crown Gate (Kronentor) on the outer wall of the fortress.
 It was never intended as a fortification, however, but was conceived as the outer courtyard of a new palace.